-The resulting history of surface temperature is plotted in Figure \ref{fig:limit_cycle_reference} clearly exhibiting a limit cycle, the discrete Fourier Transform of which is presented in Figure \ref{fig:limitcycle:FFT}.
-The limit cycle oscillations are a sum of sinusoidal harmonic oscillations, with a fundamental frequency close to 452 Hz, which is close to the analytical propellant natural frequencies defined in \cite{reponse_culick_1968} and \cite{theseShihab}, at 518 Hz and 348 Hz respectively.
+The surface temperature history is plotted in Figure \ref{fig:limit_cycle_reference}, clearly exhibiting a limit cycle, the discrete Fourier Transform of which is presented in Figure \ref{fig:limitcycle:FFT}.
+The limit cycle can be decomposed as a sum of sinusoidal harmonic oscillations, with a fundamental frequency of 452 Hz, close to the propellant natural frequencies defined in \cite{reponse_culick_1968} and \cite{theseShihab}, at 518 Hz and 348 Hz respectively.

 As reported in the literature for other applications \cite{cycle_limite_tube_rijke_high_order}, high-order methods are often needed to be able to numerically reproduce such a dynamical and nonlinear behaviour.
-It is therefore instructive to compare the methods from Table \ref{table:rk_integrators} already used for the ignition transient in Section \ref{section:allumage:simplifie}, to see how each of these affects the unsteady result.
-Namely, it is expected that the integration methods will, depending on their order and the time step used, dampen the oscillating nature of the system and potentially cause a non-physical stabilisation of the solution.
+It is therefore instructive to compare the methods from Table \ref{table:rk_integrators} to see how they affect the unsteady result.
+Namely, it is expected that the integration methods will, depending on their order, stability properties and the time step used, dampen the oscillating nature of the system and potentially cause a non-physical stabilisation of the solution.